-Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-Disclosures from children would be dealt with sensitively in line with guidance about any safeguarding disclosure.
-The child would be reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor would the victim ever be made to feel ashamed for making a report.
-Confidentially would not be promised at the initial stage, as it is likely the concern will have to be shared further (for example DSL/Head or IPOC).
+The child would be reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe.
+A victim would never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or made to feel ashamed.
+Nor would the victim ever be made to feel ashamed for making a report or their experience minimised.
+Confidentially would not be promised at the initial stage, as it is likely the concern will have to be shared further (for example DSL/Head or MASH).

-When there has been a report of sexual violence, the DSL would undertake an immediate risk and needs assessment, which would consider the victim(s), the alleged perpetrator; and the other children (and if appropriate staff) at the school.
+When there has been a report of sexual violence, the DSL (or a deputy) would undertake an immediate risk and needs assessment, which would consider the victim(s), the alleged perpetrator(s); and the other children (and if appropriate staff) at the School.
 The risk assessment would be recorded (written or electronic) and would be under review.